joergschwarzwaelder/hhc2020/Additional/Snowball Game.md

 In the HTML comments are the last 624 random values, which were generated prior to creating the seed for the current game.
 In the hints for this game is a [talk of Tom Liston covering Mersenne Twister based PRNG ](https://www.youtube.com/watch?v=Jo5Nlbqd-Vg) along with [sample Python code](https://github.com/tliston/mt19937) for predicting the next random values if you know the last 624 ones.
-This script was used to populate a Mersenne Twister PRNG with the last 624 value to restore the PRNG state prior to seed creation.
+This script was slightly [modified](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Additional/mt19937-jsw.py) to consume the HTML comments to populate a Mersenne Twister PRNG with the last 624 value to restore the PRNG state prior to seed creation.
+The next random value is then printed out.

 Then the next random value is the seed of the board layout.
 Using this seed value on level "easy" in a new browser tab gives information about the board layout.
 Every hit on "easy" is then also performed on the level "impossible".